schmidt/structured_warnings/README.md

 class Foo
   def old_method
-    warn DeprecatedMethodWarning, 'This method is deprecated.
+    warn StructuredWarnings::DeprecatedMethodWarning, 'This method is deprecated.
 Use new_method instead'
     # Do stuff
   end
 end